GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 3. In your local copy of the source, open the file pom.xml in a text editor and change the `artifactId` element from `hellobrowser` to the project name you registered in the developer console.

-4. Build and test the application using`mvn clean install`.
+4. Build and test the application using `mvn clean install`.
 Note that all unit tests pass.
 (And if you're feeling really ambitious, check the code coverage.)

+5. Commit your changes.

+6. Push your changes to Github.

+7. Mirror your Github repository to a
+   [Google Cloud Source Repository](https://cloud.google.com/tools/cloud-repositories/docs/cloud-repositories-hosted-repository).
+(You don't actually have to use Github.
+You can also keep the files in a local repository and push that to a Google Cloud Source Repository.)

-5. Deploy your application using [maven](https://cloud.google.com/appengine/docs/java/tools/maven#uploading_your_app_to_production_app_engine):
+8. Deploy your application using [maven](https://cloud.google.com/appengine/docs/java/tools/maven#uploading_your_app_to_production_app_engine):

         $ mvn appengine:update

-6. Visit the application at http://*projectname*.appspot.com/hellobrowser.
+9. Visit the application at http://*projectname*.appspot.com/hellobrowser.
 You'll see it say:

   ![](images/HelloBrowser.png)